Thank You, Very Superstitious, PARIS, 5% Rules, Clients Want More, Avoiding Risk, Q3 Webinars, and Bolstering the Team

 - Insuring Client Spending in Retirement with Portfolio Income Insurance

 As part of Advisor Perspectives’ 2022 Thought Leader Summit, I was joined by Michelle Richter of Fiduciary Insurance Solutions, and George Webb of Pension & Wealth Management Advisors.
-We discussed how a CDA may protect clients from a poor sequence of returns in “the fragile decade,” help RIAs Create a “personal pension” that clients can’t outlive, and preserve the possible gain from taking risk while eliminating the downside consequence of low returns on retirement spending.
+We discussed how a CDA may protect clients from a poor sequence of returns in “the fragile decade,” help RIAs Create an income stream that clients can’t outlive, and preserve the possible gain from taking risk while eliminating the downside consequence of low returns on retirement spending.

 - Perception vs. Reality – The Vital Role of Insurance in a Thriving Advisory Practice